Jumitti/r.sine-easter_eggs/README.md

 ### ```heaven```

-Requires further code analysis...
+Web page to comment anonymously on photos of Rachel Sterne Twitter ?

 ### ```lamppost``` ```ready``` ```smart```

-Probably old images that no longer work.
+Images that no longer work on r.sine.com.
+HTML work.

 ### ```monitors``` ```robots```